At this page the procedures are described that you should follow to obtain a smooth organisation of your Graduation Project.

 - If you don’t want to receive your diploma at the day of your final presentation then write a request to the Examination Board to postpone the examination date.
 Please inform the Educational Office about this.

-Please submit this form to the Educational Office (BOZ) at least four weeks before the planned date of the presentation.
-If you are too late, your graduation documents may not be ready at the date of your presentation.
+The form must be submitted to the Educational Office (BOZ) at least four weeks before the planned date of the presentation.
+This requirement will be maintained strictly because of the preparations that must be carried out by BOZ.

 According to the TER it is possible to carry out your Graduation Project at the Technical University of Eindhoven or Delft in a group which is concerned with the (4TU) Systems & Control programme there.
 You will have to contact a research group yourself.
 If the group appears to be willing to host you, you can arrange your project with the following notes: